ParallelCoinTeam/parallelcoin/README.md

 ```

 Before you can build it, though, see [gioui.org install instructions](https://gioui.org/doc/install) - note that on
 linux xsel or other clipboard apps are required for clipboard functionality.
+The instructions there cover Ubuntu.

 Several important libraries are required to build on each platform.
 Linux needs some input related X libraries, wayland and their GL